------- Visual Arts Glass/Plastic: Any original item made of glass or plastic.
+Any original item made of glass or plastic.

-50340A - Glass: Possible items to exhibit include stained glass, etched glass (original design), mosaics made of glass, glass beading.

-50340B - Plastic: Possible items to exhibit include plastic jewelry (friendly plastic); recycled plastic art; plastic that can be molded into 3D shapes.

-50340C: Plastic Block Art - Any original item made entirely of plastic building blocks.
+- 50340a- Glass Judging Saturday, July 19, 1 p.m.
+Possible items to exhibit include stained glass, etched glass (original design), mosaics made of glass, glass beading. - 50340b- Plastic -Judging, Saturday, July 19 1 p.m.
+Possible items to exhibit include plastic jewelry (friendly plastic); recycled plastic art; plastic that can be molded into 3D shapes. - 50340c Plastic Block Art Judging, Saturday, July 19, 2 p.m.
+Any original item made entirely of plastic building blocks.
 This must be an original design created by the exhibitor.
 Structures are NOT eligible in the Visual Arts Plastic Block Art exhibit area.
 The exhibit will be judged using a Visual Arts rubric.
 The exhibit must be attached to a board or frame for display and prepared to be hung or presented as 3-dimensional piece of table art, however NOT a structure (unacceptable items would include buildings, rollercoasters, etc.).

 Interlocking building block creations (i.e. LEGOS) are ONLY suitable for 50340C exhibit option of the Visual Arts Glass & Plastic class.
-Steppingstones can be entered as a Visual Arts exhibit in Glass & Plastic; however they must have an intentional design created using glass and/or plastic and the exhibitor must be prepared to discuss the design elements associated with their exhibit.
+Steppingstones can be entered as a Visual Arts exhibit in Glass &

+Plastic; however, they must have an intentional design created using glass and/or plastic and the exhibitor must be prepared to discuss the design elements associated with their exhibit.
 Due to space limitations, any single exhibit in the Glass & Plastic project should NOT exceed 48" x 48".

-50341----- Visual Arts Heritage Arts: Exhibit an item of traditional art learned from another person or from a pattern (NO KITS may be entered in this class).
+Visual Arts Heritage Arts (SF 50341) Judging Saturday, July 19, 1 p.m.
+Exhibit an item of traditional art learned from another person or from a pattern (NO KITS may be entered in this class).
 Non-original cross-stitched, knitted and crocheted items by pattern fit in this class.
 ALL ORIGINAL cross-stitched, knitted and crocheted items should be exhibited in Fiber Arts; (machine knitted items ARE NOT acceptable for this class.)
 Other possibilities include: needlepoint, counted cross-stitch, crewel, embroidery, cut work, hardanger embroidery (embroidery openwork), macramé, candles, blacksmithing, pysanki (decorated eggs), baskets (made using a traditional pattern), traditional handmade dolls with handmade costumes, soaps made using nature dyes and/or candles.
 Exhibitors in Heritage Arts MUST also bring 1) the pattern or a copy of the pattern they used to create their traditional art; and 2) be prepared to explain the traditional origins of their art choice.